 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment10/18/00 (U.S. District Court: Judge Rice)

 Sentence07/03/01 Prisoner's Petition

-State's Return of Writ
+State's Return of Writ12/10/09

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

 Supreme Court Decision12/15/04

 U.S. Supreme Court Review10/03/05 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court10/04/02 State's Brief

 Trial Court Decision08/30/06 Oral Argument

 Court of Appeals Decision08/24/07 Decision

 Supreme Court Decision03/12/08

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision06/03/09

-- Status in State Courts as of 12/31/15: Pending in the trial court on Gapen's motion for leave to file a delayed motion for a new trial. - Status in Federal Courts as of 12/31/15: Pending in the district court on Gapen's petition for a writ of habeas corpus, which is stayed pending completion of state court action.
+- Status in State Courts as of 12/31/16: Pending in the trial court on Gapen's motion for leave to file a delayed motion for a new trial. - Status in Federal Courts as of 12/31/16: Pending in the district court on Gapen's petition for a writ of habeas corpus, which is stayed pending completion of state court action.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 12/15/04, the Ohio Supreme Court affirmed Gapen's conviction and death sentence on direct appeal.
 On 03/10/09, Gapen filed a petition for a writ of habeas corpus in the district court which he amended on 07/14/09.
 On 10/31/11, the district court permitted limited depositions of the trial jurors.
 On 01/18/12, over the Warden's objections, the district court partially granted Gapen's motion to amend his petition to add additional claims, including claims challenging the constitutionality of lethal injection.
-On 11/12/13, the district court stayed the case to allow Gapen to complete his litigation in state court.
-Meanwhile, on 10/16/13, Gapen filed in the trial court a motion for leave to file a delayed motion for a new trial, which the State opposed on 01/21/14, and Gapen replied on 01/28/14.
-During 2015, the trial court held several hearings on the motion for leave to file a motion for a new trial.
+On 11/12/13, the district court stayed the case to allow Gapen to return to state court.
+Meanwhile, on 10/16/13, Gapen filed in the trial court a motion for leave to file a delayed motion for a new trial, which the State opposed on 01/21/14.
+During 2015, the trial court held several hearings on the motion for leave to file a motion for a new trial, and in 2016 the parties filed post-hearing briefs.
+On 05/11/16, Gapen filed with the Ohio Supreme Court a motion for relief based on Hurst v.
+Florida which was denied on 11/09/16.